 The ISO frequently receives the question, “How early can I apply for a new entry visa sticker/stamp, for the same U.S. immigration status, if my current entry visa sticker/stamp is still valid?”

 - Our experience suggests that students should only apply for a new entry visa sticker/stamp when outside the U.S. and the current visa sticker/stamp is set to expire within the next 60 days – OR – the visa sticker/stamp has already expired.
-However, students should confirm their eligibility to apply for a new entry visa sticker/stamp directly with the U.S. Embassy/Consulate of where they will apply.
+However, students should confirm their eligibility to apply for a new entry visa sticker/stamp directly with the U.S. Embassy/Consulate where they will apply.

 IMPORTANT REMINDERS & INFORMATION